Tristanchaang/tristanchaang.github.io/pages/index.md

 permalink: /
 ---

-Welcome to my page!
-I write about basically anything I like here. how I set up my blog.
+Welcome to my personal page!
+Here I write about myself and all kinds of stuff I'd like to share.